miltoncamacho/datalad-training/docs/tutorial.rst

 MinIO
 -----

 MinIO will serve as the object storage for all the data for the repositories in GitLab.
-In short GitLab track the file’s history and the structure while MinIO stores all the images and binary objects (all non-text files).
+In short, GitLab tracks the file’s history and the structure while MinIO stores all the images and binary objects (all non-text files).

-   2. You can access it by clicking `cpip.ucalgary.ca <https://cpip.ucalgary.ca>`_ or copy/pasting it into your browser Chrome and Mozilla have been tested.
+   2. You can access it by clicking `cpip.ucalgary.ca <https://cpip.ucalgary.ca>`_ or copy/pasting it into your browser (Chrome and Mozilla have been tested).
 You will see following window.

    .. image:: img/landing_page.png
       :alt: Landing Page CPIP GitLab